 Wedding photography typically makes up 10-20% of your wedding budget.
 According to most wedding blogs, a budget of $30k is the typical spend for a wedding in Seattle these days, so putting aside $3-6k for your wedding photography is a good start.

 Last but not least, if you reside in Washington, there’s a sales tax.
-The rate changes periodically.
-Starting April 2017, most places will be around 10% depending on where you live.
+The rate changes periodically but hover around 10% in Greater Seattle, depending on where you live.
 If you live out of state, we are not obligated to collect.

 To nail down your coverage, check out our guide on planning your wedding photography.